All Episodes

 We are going to monitor and see how this plays itself out before we make any judgments about how we proceed.

-That's what I want is I want monitoring.
+Just so you're monitoring it, that's what I want is I want monitoring.

 I'm sleeping better at night already.

-Oh, gotta make sure their faith is respected.
+But got to make sure their faith is respected.

-Uh There's a path available.
+There's a path available.

-These protesters thought there was a path available to them too.
+These protesters thought there was a path available to them, too.

-It's called Tell You What, we get screwed in an election, we take to the streets, and the countries who have said that they want freedom for us will back us.
+It's called, tell you what, we get screwed in an election, we take to the streets, and the countries who have said that they want freedom for us will back us.

 That was their path to freedom.